-Jeremy Fielder, Principal
+Marcy Anderson, Principal

 Handbooks are always subject to revision and generally updated after each school year.
-In light of the unique challenges posed by the COVID-19 pandemic as well as the expansive, recently-issued federal Title IX regulations, the rules and information provided in this handbook may be supplemented or amended by the District's administration at any time, consistent with applicable law, state or federal guidance, and board policy.
-All parents/guardians will be notified of any changes to handbook language by the District's regular means of contact.
-By signing below, you agree that you will read any such information and communications, discuss them with your student, and recognize that you and your student must comply with all rules, procedures, and requirements as they apply at that time.
+In light of the unique challenges posed by the COVID-19 pandemic the rules and information provided in this handbook may be supplemented or amended by the District's administration at any time, consistent with applicable law, state or federal guidance, and board policy.
+All parents/guardians will be notified of any changes to handbook language by the district's regular means of contact.
+By signing, you agree that you will read any such information and communications, discuss them with your student(s), and recognize that you and your student(s) must comply with all rules, procedures, and requirements as they apply at that time.

-This Student/Parent Handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
-Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of this Handbook.
+This Student/Parent handbook is based in significant part on policies adopted by the Board of Education and Administrative Guidelines developed by the Superintendent.
+Those Board Policies and Administrative Guidelines are incorporated by reference into the provisions of the handbook.
 The Policies and Administrative Guidelines are periodically updated in response to changes in the law and other circumstances.
-Therefore, there may have been changes to the documents reviewed in this Handbook since it was printed in August 2022.
-If you have questions or would like more information about a specific issue or document, contact your school principal, or access the document on the District's website: whiteford.k12.mi.us by clicking on "Board of Education" then "Bylaws and Policies" and finding the specific policy or administrative guideline in the Table of Contents for that section.
+Therefore, there may have been changes to the documents reviewed in this handbook since it was printed in August 2022.
+If you have questions or would like more information about a specific issue or document, contact your school principal, or access the document on the district's website: whiteford.k12.mi.us by clicking "Board of Education" then "Bylaws and Policies" and finding the specific policy or administrative guidelines in the Table of Contents for that section.